Christby/cse15l-lab-reports/Lab1Report–Week2.md

 ## Step 6: Optimizing Remote Running
 Edit the file and use commands to do whatever you feel comfortable with.
 ![Image](p7.png)
+As the above image shows, using quotation marks at the end of ssh log in when running the commond on remote server and then exit can save 3 keystrokes.

-For example, using the "upper arrow" and "enter" command to run the previous commands only includes 2 keystrokes, but typing ssh `ssh cs15lwi22aot@ieng6.ucsd.edu` includes 32 keystrokes.
+Also, using the "upper arrow" and "enter" command to run the previous commands only includes 2 keystrokes, but typing ssh `ssh cs15lwi22aot@ieng6.ucsd.edu` includes 32 keystrokes.
 Therefore using the upper arrow is clearly a better choice.

-Also, as the above image shows, using quotation marks at the end of ssh log in when running the commond on remote server and then exit can save 3 keystrokes.